 “This was the first time I cried while playing this game because of the awesome immersion.”

-“The fact they are generated by various bodies and characters within the government already made me feel like an actual head of government, dependent on my ministers rather than an omnipotent being - a big plus for me.”
+“The fact they are generated by various bodies and characters within the government already made me feel as an actual head of government, dependent on my ministers rather than an omnipotent being - a big plus for me.”

 “First thing you'll see is the planet generation, then the storytelling behind your civilization, then you're dropped into the map with all those UI items you can only slowly figure out... and as you play your first turns you'll then be hit by the detailed logistics, all the positional wargame elements that made me feel I was playing a sci-fi version of Panzer General (that I craved), and simultaneously a planetary and societal simulation, complete with a self-driven private economy, that kept the war (and the end thereof) in-context and meaningful.”

 The monetization strategy of the game has been criticized for prioritizing profit over player experience, particularly through perceived cash grabs in its downloadable content (DLC).
+Many users feel that this approach detracts from the overall quality and enjoyment of the game.

 “This could be a great game if the developer didn't go for the cash grab on the DLC.”